Mohanaprasath055/Dashboard_excel/README.md

-In this repositary, I had presented the excel and how I used it for various analysis project.
-Which also includes virtual internship project and my basic excel analysis
+In this repository, I have included three Excel file and demonstrated how I used it for various analysis projects.
+This includes a virtual internship project, as well as analyses of food sales and chair sales.